launchdarkly/ld-find-code-refs/README.md

 #### Manual

 Precompiled binaries for the latest release can be found [here](https://github.com/launchdarkly/ld-find-code-refs/releases/latest).
 Be sure to install the required [dependencies](#prerequisities) before running `ld-find-code-refs`.

+### Using code references in federal environments

+If you are using the FedRAMP compliant [LaunchDarkly federal instance](https://docs.launchdarkly.com/home/advanced/federal), the `ld-find-code-refs` binary should be compiled with FIPS 140-2 support by using a tool like [Go+BoringCrypto](https://github.com/golang/go/tree/dev.boringcrypto/misc/boring).

 ### CLI Configuration